karthik-44/WorkRelatedFatalityStudy/README.md

 | 11743 |  2019-07-08  |   monday   | kingwood   |  texas  | Worker electrocuted while welding air conditioning... | federal |   no    |      2019     |

 ### Task 7.
 Select the top 5 states with the most fatal incidents.
-The task is to calculates the top 5 states which have most fatal incidents.
+The task is to calculate the top 5 states which have most fatal incidents.

 |    state   | n_fatalities |